Blood Basics

-CRASH Accident Reconstruction Unit During the 2006-2007 school year I started teaching a 9-week course on Forensic Science as one of our 8th grade activity classes.
-A brief outline is available in PDF format - Quarter Outline and a list of supplies is available at the bottom of this page.
+During the 2006-2007 school year I started teaching a 9-week course on Forensic Science as one of our 8th grade activity classes.
+A brief outline is available in PDF format - Quarter Outline.
+Since that time the unit has evolved to include additional topics and activities.
 Listed below are the powerpoints, worksheets, and other resources I use during the class.
 I have a SmartBoard in my classroom and many of the presentations (unit and review) are set up so students can help me fill in the answers as we discuss the notes or while they check their worksheets.
 Please e-mail me if you have any questions.

 Daily CSI Challenges